Accreditation

 CAEP Accountibility Measures contains information on the following: (a) completer impact and effectiveness, (b) employer satisfaction and stakeholder involvement, (c) candidate competency at the time of program completion, and (d) ability of completers to be hired in positions for which they were prepared.

 Each spring our state as well as our institution collects information from our first year completers (graduates).
 The purpose of these surveys is to identify novice teacher perceptions of their educator preparation experience.
 For the state, they base all responses on the components from the state observation tool based on Danielson’s Frameworks for Teaching.
 The university’s survey is aligned with the InTASC standards.
-We had a 58% return rate for the state data and15% return rate from the university survey.
-The lower return rate could be due to a large proportion of our graduates teaching virtually and not receiving our survey through the mail.
+We had a 60% return rate for the state data and 29% return rate from the university survey.
+We continue to work on raising the return rate for our university survey.
 Overall, the completers reported that they felt prepared or well-prepared in all aspects of education.
 Both surveys identified classroom management and communication with families as challenges for novice teachers.

 Razorback Legacy Survey (includes Impact Data)